artilleryio/artillery/README.md

 # Features

 - HTTP(S) and WebSocket support
-- 100% declarative tests scenarios (no code, just JSON)
+- Detailed performance metrics (latency, RPS, throughput)
-- Detailed performance metrics
+- Test scenarios are just easy-to-read JSON - all declarative, no code ([see an example](examples/hello_world_http.json))
 - Use minigun as a standalone CLI tool or as a Node.js library
 - Good performance
 - Open-source & free